 Yes!
 Watering by hand allows you to target where and how much you water.
 For example, you can “spot water” plants that need a little more water between regularly-scheduled watering times.
 Adding a hose nozzle to the end of your hose will allow you to control the flow so that the water is only on when you need it.

-How much should I water my garden or landscape?
+How much should I water my grass, garden, or landscape?

 What time of day should I water my garden or landscape?